-- 12. Volunteered for participation in the SNAPE & T Program and was assigned to or placed in an institution of higher education through or in compliance with the requirements of one of the programs listed below.
+- 12. Assigned to or placed in an institution of higher education through or in compliance with the requirements of one of the programs listed below.
 Self-initiated placements during the period of time the person is enrolled in one of these employment and training programs shall be considered to be in compliance with the requirements of the employment and training program in which the person is enrolled, provided the program has a component for enrollment in an institution of higher education and that program accepts the placement.
 Persons who voluntarily participate in one of these employment and training programs and are placed in an institution of higher education through or in compliance with the requirements of the program shall qualify for the exemption.
-The programs are: - a. a program under the Workforce Investment Act (WIA). - b. an employment and training program under the Food Stamp Act, i.e., the SNAP E&T Program.
-NOTE: In a situation where participation in the SNAP E&T Program is the only student exemption criteria that makes the person eligible for SNAP benefits as an eligible student and that person becomes ineligible for SNAP E&T Program services or drops out of college, the worker must review the SNAP eligibility criteria based on regular SNAP Policy.
-Appropriate case action must be taken accordingly. - c. a program under section 236 of the Trade Act of 1974. - d. an employment and training program for low-income households that is operated by a State or local government where one or more components of such program is at least equivalent to an acceptable SNAP employment and training program component, as specified in CHAPTER 3, NONFINANCIAL CRITERIA, WORK REGISTRATION, SNAP EMPLOYMENT AND TRAINING (E and T) PROGRAM.
-The Agency shall make the determination as to whether or not the programs qualify.
+The programs are: - a. a program under the Workforce Innovation and Opportunity Act (WIOA). - b. a SNAP Employment &Training (E&T) Program.
+A SNAP E&T program is limited to: - a program of career and technical education as defined in Section 3 of the Carl D. Perkins Career and Technical Education Act of 2006.
+Only educational components that improve basic skills or directly enhance the employability of the participants are allowable.
+A direct link between the education and job-readiness must be established for a component to be approved; - a remedial course of study; or - a program of adult education, literacy, or English as a second language (ESL).